semrush/intergalactic/website/docs2/components/widget-empty/widget-empty.md

 - A text message specifying what the user should set up or do to obtain the data.
 - A button.

-@table-caption Set up your product message examples
+Table: Set up your product message examples

 | Large widget           | Medium widget    | Text         |
 | ---------------------- | ---------------- | ------------ |